luau-lang/rfcs/docs/absolute-requires.md

 | folder/init.luau  | library/folder/file.luau | ./../library/folder/file ../library/folder/file | library/folder/file  |
 | library/init.luau | library/folder/file.luau | ./folder/file                                   | folder/file          |

-As paths are now relative to the root directory the only ones that change are those in files under a subdirectory.
+As paths are relative to the root directory with the absolute syntax the only ones that change are those in files under a subdirectory.
 All other paths remain the same as the current syntax.

 ## Drawbacks

-While still fairly new, some users have already adopted the current syntax, which will mean they need to update their code to use the proposed syntax.
-We could maintain support for relative paths however this would be inadvisable due to the compatibility issue mentioned prior.
+As relative paths are still available, we haven't completely solved the problem.
+Users could still opt to use them, leading to the issue mentioned above.
+However, there may be options (such as tooling) to guide users away from relative paths over time to help address this.

 ## Alternatives